 Our website is currently under development.
 If you are a frequent visitor you may find things have moved since your last visit.
 Please bear with us as we try to improve our service to you.
 If you can’t find something you are looking for please contact us for help.

-We are the key statutory mechanism for agreeing how the relevant organisations in each local area will cooperate to safeguard and promote the welfare of children in Cheshire West and Chester and for ensuring the effectiveness of what they do.
+Cheshire West and Chester Local Safeguarding Children Board (LSCB) is a key statutory mechanism for agreeing how the relevant organisations in each local area will cooperate to safeguard and promote the welfare of children in Cheshire West and Chester and for ensuring the effectiveness of what they do.
 Our aim is to work together so that children in Cheshire West and Chester can be safe from abuse or harm at home and within our community.
-This site provides information for the public, children, parents, carers and professionals.
+To find out more about the work we do read the Introduction Booklet to the LSCB

 Please be assured that your referral will be treated in the strictest confidence.
 Remember, your call could mean the start of getting the right help to a family and may even save a child’s life.